-In \cref{fig:cons_diff} we have shown the numerical results for diffusion coefficient along $x$ axis in a constant force field for different propulsion velocities.
-The numerical results are validating the analytical expression found in Eq.(\ref{eqn:msd_conf}) if we write as $D_{11}=\langle\Delta x^2(t)\rangle/2t$.
-It is found from both the analytical and simulation results that diffusion coefficient $D_{11}$ becomes equal for all the propulsion velocities at the longer time.
+where $\tau_n(t)$ is defined as $\tau_n(t)=\frac{1-e^{-nD_\theta t}}{nD_\theta}$.
+In fig.(\ref{fig:cons_diff}) we have shown the numerical results for diffusion coefficient along $x$ axis in a constant force field for different propulsion velocities.
+The numerical results are validating the analytical expression found in Eq.(\ref{eqn:msd_conf}) if we write as $D_{11}=\langle x^2(t)\rangle/2t$.
+Both analytical and simulation results indicate that the diffusion coefficient $D_{11}$ becomes equal for all propulsion velocities at the longer time.
 This shows that at longer times, an increment in propulsion velocity does not affect the diffusion coefficient; only the effect of the constant force remains dominant.